huberflores/GestureMechanism/README.md

 Requirements
 -------------
 Android support v4 and v7 are required for this project to work.
-Import the projects from your local android sdk installation (~/android-sdk/extras/android/support/v4) (~/android-sdk/extras/android/support/v7)

-Right click in the project -> Properties -> Android -> (below box - add) Include the imported directories.
+Import the projects from your local android sdk installation (~/android-sdk/extras/android/support/v4) (~/android-sdk/extras/android/support/v7) Right click in the project -> Properties -> Android -> (below box - add) Include the imported directories.

-AndroidManifest.xml needs to include following permissions:
+AndroidManifest.xml needs to include following:
 ```xml
 <permission
     android:name="your_package.permission.C2D_MESSAGE"